Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Dartmouth_HPC_intro-working.md

 nohup

 ## Error mitigation
-stack exchange - what is it and how do yuo use it?
+errors with job submission - exit status what does this tell you about what happened, look in your error/output file - does it look like you would expect? stack exchange - what is it and how do yuo use it?
 Error messages, where can I find them and how do I know what they mean?
 Problem set